-The charts represent the average person's response to wind for the seasons.
+The charts represent the average person's response to wind force annually and for four seasons.
+Effects such as wind chill and humidex (based on perception) are not considered.
+Also clothing is not considered, since clothing and perceived comfort varies greatly among the population.
 There are many variables that contribute to a person's perception of the wind environment beyond the seasonal variations presented.
 While people are generally more tolerant of wind during the summer months, than during the winter, due to the wind cooling effect, people become acclimatized to a particular wind environment.
 Persons dwelling near the shore of an ocean, large lake or open field are more tolerant of wind than someone residing in a sheltered wind environment.